 – MS Word fillable form version

 - Application Forms

 - Reference Request Form Use this form if you wish to request letters of reference from school staff.
 Please remember to give staff members at least two weeks’ notice.

 - Transcript Request Form Complete this and turn it in to the office to request your transcript.
-(For 2020, you will need to access your own transcript by logging on the the Student Transcripts Service (STS) website.)
+(You may also access your own transcript by logging on the the Student Transcripts Service (STS) website.)